Alzubair98/group-project-front-end/README.md

 - **How to search for bike**

-  -On the dashboard there are slides of bikes, keep sliding through them until you find the right one you want.
+  - On the dashboard there are slides of bikes, keep sliding through them until you find the right one you want.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>